 Accessing HP PC Hardware Diagnostics Windows from HP Support Assistant

 After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Support Assistant.

-Select the Search icon (select products only) in the taskbar, type support in the search box, and then select HP Support Assistant.
+1. Select the Search icon in the taskbar, type support in the search box, and then select HP Support Assistant.